nasjonalmuseet/DiMu-API-documentation/readme.md

 # Using the DigitaltMuseum API
 An overview of methods to query the DigitaltMuseum (DiMu) API.
-This description in created with a specific aim to facilitate querying Nasjonalmuseet's collection in DiMu, but can in principle be used to query any other collection or across all collections in DiMu.
+This description in created with a specific aim to facilitate querying Nasjonalmuseet's collection in DiMu, but it can in principle be used to query any other collection or across all collections in DiMu.

 DigitaltMuseum contains more than 3,860,000 heritage objects from [Norway](http://www.digitaltmuseum.no) (1,85 mill. objects from 174 museums) and [Sweden](http://www.digitaltmuseum.se) (2 mill. objects from 51 museums) (27.09.2016).
 Nasjonalmuseet currently has 36,000 objects available in DigitaltMuseum.
 [Nasjonalmuseet's metadata are licensed Creative Commons Zero CC0](license.md).
 Re-use is encouraged.